 Martenitsa is usually worn pinned on the clothes, near the collar, or tied around the wrist or neck.

 This is an old tradition that remains almost unchanged today and the common belief is that by wearing the red and white colors of the martenitsa people ask Baba Marta for mercy.
-People receive Martenitsa as presents from relatives, friends and colleagues.
-Even you can see dogs and cats wearing them.
+The tradition is related to the ancient pagan history of the Balkan Peninsula (s.
+1808) and to all agricultural cults of nature.

 Martenitsi are always given as gifts.
 Tradition dictates that people never buy Martenitsi for themselves.
 Best is when you make for others, and especially when kids make some for their family and friends.

 Angelina Vesselinov presents MARTENITSA @ RD WHITE Elementary Schoolin Glendale, CAlifornia, U.S. – video

 The tradition calls for wearing the martenitsa until the person sees a stork or a blooming tree, and then removes the Martenitsa and hangs it on a blossoming tree.